<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 This is just the kind of convenience businesses need.

-Decision-makers should be able to access important analytics in real-time and make prompt strategic decisions.
+Decision-makers should be able to access important analytics and business intelligence in real time and make prompt strategic decisions.
 For instance, losing subscriptions isn’t the kind of information you want to see periodically, as this means losing recurring revenue.

 Some KPIs that matter for your growing SaaS business are: